The

 is given, the external document is rendered embedded into the current document directly, essentially as if the source had been copy pasted (except for small corrections such as the header offsets).Otherwise, the following effects happen:

-- The headers of the included tree appear in the table of contents of the document as links to the corresponding external files.This is implemented simply by reading a previously generated database file much like cross file reference internals, which avoids the slowdown of parsing all included files every time.As a result, you have to do an initial parse of all files in the project to extract their headers however, just as you would need to do when linking to those headers.
+- The headers of the included tree appear in the table of contents of the document as links to the corresponding external files.This is implemented simply by reading a previously generated database file much like cross file internal link internals, which avoids the slowdown of parsing all included files every time.As a result, you have to do an initial parse of all files in the project to extract their headers however, just as you would need to do when linking to those headers.

 - the include itself renders as a link to the included document